Argexitoo/Project2/README.md

 **Add new meeting** - As a user I want to be able to create new meetings with other people ​

-**List of meetings** - As a user I want to be able to see my meetings ​
+**List of meetings** - As a user I want to be able to see my set up meetings ​

-**Delete meeting** - As a user I want to be able to delete my meetings ​
+**Delete meeting** - As a user I want to be able to delete the meetings I created ​

 **Update meeting** - As a user I want to be able to update the information of my meetings ​

-**Add new dog** - As a user I want to be able to add a new dog.
+**Add new dog** - As a user I want to be able to add a new dog ​
-​

-**List of my dogs** - As a user I want to be able to see my dogs.
+**List of my dogs** - As a user I want to be able to see my dogs ​
-​

-**Delete dog** - As a user I want to be able to delete my dogs.
+**Delete dog** - As a user I want to be able to delete my dogs ​
-​

-**Update dog** - As a user I want to be able to update the information of my dog.
+**Update dog** - As a user I want to be able to update the information of my dog ​
-​

 ## BACKLOG
 ​
-**Catalog filter** - As a user I want to be able to carry out a meeting search in my area ​
+**Catalog filter** - As a user I want to be able to carry out a search for meetings in my area ​

-**To be able to join meetups** - As a user I want to be able to join meetups ​
+**To be able to join meetings** - As a user I want to be able to join preexisting meetings ​

 **Record of meetups created** - As a user I want to see the meetings that I have created ​

-**Meetings in which I have participated** - As a user I want to see the meetings that I have been ​
+**Meetings in which I have participated** - As a user I want to see the meetings I have been on previously ​

 ## Routes